opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 Keep in mind: there is no one-size-fits-all rule regarding collaborative design: every characteristic may change according to different aspects, such as aim, motivation, problem, context, exc.
 Even though following subchapters will regard the specific situation of **opencare**, we will try to provide some general tips that will help you shaping your sessions accordingly.

-#### 3) Our co-design session - overview
+#### 3) Our experience in co-design matter
 *(workshops, meetings, events, dates, actors)*

-Thanks to **opencare**, since January 2016, we had the great opportunity to launch and spread the two-year research project to design and prototype new care services in Milan, Italy.
+Since January 2016, thanks to **opencare**, we had the great opportunity to launch and spread the two-year research project to design and prototype new care services in Milan, Italy.

 As **WeMake**, we are going to approach many different challenges, such as: